maetyu-d/other_recipes/daube.md

 * Half a tablespoon of olive oil
 * 85g of flat leaf parsley, finely chopped.

-Add when reheating or 10 mins before the end of cooking.
+Add to the daube when reheating, or 10 mins before the end of cooking.